ME Connect – Here to listen. Here to help.

-If you have a query about symptoms or diagnosis of M.E. then you might like to first review the extensive information we have placed in the website section: What is ME?
+- If you have a query about symptoms or diagnosis of M.E. then please review the extensive information we have placed in the website section: What is ME?

 - What is ME? also explains the various approaches to management for example, and provides links to all the relevant leaflets that can be ordered or downloaded from our online shop.

 We are here to listen